CITY AND STATE GATHERING AND FACE-COVERING MANDATES

 There are no capacity limits in Denver for indoor or outdoor events, offices, retail businesses, restaurants, gyms, recreation centers, personal services or bars.

 In Denver, the decision to wear or require face coverings is currently at the discretion of individuals, each business or facility except that all individuals must comply with any state or federal mask requirements.

 Masks are required for all people regardless of vaccination status inside Denver district, county, probate and juvenile courts.

-• Face coverings are still required for unvaccinated or not fully vaccinated staff, residents, and visitors in jails, homeless shelters, and emergency medical and other healthcare settings throughout the State of Colorado.
+Face coverings are still required for unvaccinated or not fully vaccinated patients, staff, residents, and visitors in jails and prisons, homeless shelters, and emergency medical and other healthcare settings throughout the State of Colorado.

-Separately, a federal requirement for face coverings on public transportation, including public transit networks, airplanes, buses, trains, taxis, Ubers and Lyfts continues, as does a State requirement for face coverings in public-facing court settings.
+Separately, a federal requirement for face coverings on public transportation, including public transit networks, airplanes, buses, trains, taxis, Ubers and Lyfts continues.

 On April 29th 2020, ASM Global launched the VenueShield Environmental Hygiene Program a new environmental hygiene protocol inresponse to evolving guest expectations, stemming from the coronavirus pandemic.

 The Colorado Convention Center has achieved the Global Biorisk Advisory Council® GBAC STAR™ accreditation, the gold standard for prepared facilities.
 Under the guidance of GBAC, a Division of ISSA, the worldwide cleaning industry association, the Colorado Convention Center has implemented the most stringent protocols for cleaning, disinfection and infectious disease prevention in its facility.